 Museums are popular with travelers of all ages.
 They offer learning opportunities, a travel adventure that doubles as shelter from a bad weather day and the chance to delve deeply into a topic of interest.

-While many museums charge admission, senior and Baby Boomer travelers can take advantage of a wide array of free days, deals, discounts and money-saving museum cards.
+While many museums charge admission, seniors and Baby Boomers can take advantage of a wide array of free museum days, deals, discounts and money-saving museum cards.

 Know Before You Go

 You don't have to decide which museums to visit on each day of your trip if you prefer spontaneous travel, but you should spend a few moments researching free museum days, senior discounts and other money-saving opportunities so that you can bring this information with you when you travel.

 Some museums, such as the extensive network of Smithsonian museums in Washington, DC, never charge admission.
 Many military museums, including the National Museum of the United States Air Force in Dayton, Ohio, are also open free of charge.
 All over the United States, you will find museums that cheerfully open their doors to the public for free.
 Examples include the North Carolina Museum of Natural Sciences, New York City's Forbes Galleries and Sony Wonder Technology Lab and San Francisco's California Academy of Sciences.

 You may also be able to take advantage of museum free days.

 Some museums have a regularly scheduled free day, afternoon or evening; if you visit during that time, you will not have to pay admission.
 For example:

 Free and Discounted Admission at New York City Museums includes a comprehensive listing of museums' free days.

 Free Museums, Free Museum Days & Free Museum Admission in San Francisco offers an alphabetical listing of museums' free days; scroll down the first page to find it.